 The future of work is definitely changing, and new industries will create new jobs and play a large role in that.
 To fully take advantage, we need to prepare now for the industries of the future.
 Learn more about the Industries of the Future here.

-My new book, The Employee Experience Advantage (Wiley, 2017) analyzes over 250 global organizations to understand how to create a place where people genuinely want to show up to work.
-Subscribe to the newsletter here or become a member of the new Facebook Community The Future If… and join the discussion.
+My new book, The Employee Experience Advantage (Wiley) analyzes over 250 global organizations to understand how to create a place where people genuinely want to show up to work.
+Get my free training series to create powerful Employee Experiences, or become a member of the new Facebook Community The Future If… and join the discussion.